pyne/pyne/docs/pyapi/spatialsolver.rst

  ex: 0
  default: 0

 ..
-Josh: Isn't this taken out now?
+Josh: Can you look in the code and write about what this does?

 **Entry: Flag for computing, presenting quadrant fluxes**
 ::